HollandPleskac/Clonr-AI-Characters/README.md

 ## Onboarding
-Broken into several sections, the idea is to look like a tabbed registration page, where you complete each page in order and then finish signup/creation.
+Broken into several sections, the idea is to look like a tabbed registration page, where you complete each page in order and then finish signup/creation.# clonr-site